-The CSRC works to strengthen Chicano studies faculty across the university to recruit and appoint individuals who promote interdisciplinary research and teaching, and to increase the ethnic and gender diversity of the faculty# The faculty are also catalysts for creating partnerships with Los Angeles Latino communities and contribute in meaningful ways to placing UCLA in the midst of the large and expanding Latino population of California# altamed health Services CorPoration
+The CSRC works to strengthen Chicano studies faculty across the university to recruit and appoint individuals who promote interdisciplinary research and teaching, and to increase the ethnic and gender diversity of the faculty.
+The faculty are also catalysts for creating partnerships with Los Angeles Latino communities and contribute in meaningful ways to placing UCLA in the midst of the large and expanding Latino population of California.